REFEDS/eduperson/eduperson-202001.md

 characters is discouraged as not all directory clients may handle them in the same manner.
-If non-IA5 characters are included, they should be represented using the X.500 conventions, not the HTML conventions (e.g., the character that is an \"a\" with a ring above it should be encoded using the T.61 sequence 0xCA followed by an \"a\" character; do not use the HTML escape sequence \"&aring\").
+If non-IA5 characters are included, they should be represented using the X.500 conventions, not the HTML conventions (e.g., the character that is an "a" with a ring above it should be encoded using the T.61 sequence 0xCA followed by an "a" character; do not use the HTML escape sequence "&aring").

 Examples of labeledURI Attribute Values